* Lawsuit over Lehman collapse could come this week - paper

-* Lawsuit stems from use of accounting technique
+* Suit stems from use of controversial accounting technique

-The lawsuit, led by outgoing New York Attorney General Andrew Cuomo, could come as early as this week and might seek to impose fines and other penalties, the Journal said.
+The suit, led by Andrew Cuomo, could come as early as this week and may seek to impose fines and other penalties, the paper said.

 “Throughout our period as the auditor of Lehman, we firmly believe our work met all applicable professional standards, applying the rules that existed at the time,” the statement said.

-Cuomo’s office did not respond to requests for comment.
+Andrew Cuomo’s office could not be reached for comment.

-The Ernst & Young case would stem from Lehman’s use of a accounting technique called Repo 105, the Journal said.
+The lawsuit stems from Lehman’s use of a controversial accounting technique called Repo 105, the paper said.

-Lehman’s court-appointed bankruptcy examiner, Anton Valukas, has said that the use of Repo 105, which dates to 2001 and was used without telling investors or regulators, gave the appearance that Lehman was reducing its overall leverage levels in 2008, when it was not.
+Lehman’s court-appointed examiner, Anton Valukas, has said that the use of Repo 105, which dated back to 2001 and was used without telling investors or regulators, gave the appearance that Lehman was reducing its overall leverage levels in 2008 when it was not.